The purpose of this section of the page is to answer some of the questions you may have.

 You must let the High Court Enforcement Officer know as soon as possible if any of the goods belong to a third party as well as informing the third party that the goods have been seized.
 The third party claiming to own goods at your property will need to submit a letter to the High Court Enforcement Officer specifically stating what goods it is that they own at the property.
 The third party should also, if possible, produce any relevant agreement(s) or evidence of ownership.

 Any claim to ownership by a third party may lead to a Court hearing at which a Judge will decide who owns the goods.
-These are called “interpleader proceedings”.
-The third party claimant, if the claim is disputed will be asked to issue interpleader proceeding and attend and produce evidence to the satisfaction of the Judge as to their ownership of the goods.
+These are called “Making a claim to goods”.
+The third party claimant, if the claim is disputed will be asked to issue proceedings and will have to attend court and produce evidence to the satisfaction of the Judge as to their ownership of the goods.

 The third party will be responsible for the issuing and costs of issuing the proceedings and may be asked to pay into court the value of the claimed items.